9/18/09 Inherit the Wind

 10/1/09: We went to see Cloudy With a Chance of Meatballs with the

 kids.
 We did not share

 Scott McCloud's experience.
-Ryan and Sara valiantly drew parallels to
+My kids valiantly drew parallels to

 Star Wars and thought it was ok...
 Maybe they're already too old for it.

 Thinking back to what would target the same demographic, we remembered we all

 liked Horton Hears a Who, and all it's clever references.
 There's funny,

 and there's just weird.
 I need to edit down my Regret Minimization post further

 Look, I'm about to bust through 2,000 unique visitors this month, so I have